techkailey/PortfolioWebsite/README.md

 PortfolioWebsite

 DESCRIPTION
-- For my Final Project, I created a portfolio website.
-I chose to create a portfolio website so I can track my work and accomplishments.
+- I chose to create a portfolio website so I can track my work and accomplishments.
 - During the process of creating this website, I learned three different coding languages.
 - I learned: JavaScript, CSS, and HTML.
 These three languages helped me build and create my website.
 On my website, I have five different sections:
 Home, About, Services, Portfolio, and Contact.

+To Preview the website, please watch the demo video.
+Located in the FILES.

 AUTHOR
 - Kailey Bergeron